rahul-habile/unix_session_task/README.md

 #this is all about how can we clone this repo and then how we setup environment for the repo on our local system.

-## HOW TO CONTRIBUTE ? 👷 OR CLONE ?
+## HOW TO CONTRIBUTE ? 👷 OR CLONE(AND PERFORM OPREATIONS ON FILES IN TERMINAL USING COMMANDS.) ?

 **1.** Fork [this](https://github.com/rahul-habile/unix_session_task/fork) repository.